 - Reduce inventory by X% results in Y accounting improvement

-- Increase customer touches by X times that increase lifetime value by Y(amount)
+- Increase customer touches by X times increase lifetime value by Y(amount)

 - Improve the accuracy of manufacturing cost quotes by X% in Y(months)

 You may want to provide a script that outlines specific functions, workflows, and features you expect to see during the demo.
 You might feel as if directing the demo according to your needs will save time as well as will help you in determining whether the software will be able to help you in meeting your goals or not.

 An alternative approach you can take is to simply provide the vendors with your goals and see how they respond to them.